code-423n4/2023-08-shell/README.md

   * BalanceError
 * Utility per LP token decreases between timeslices
 * Failure on try/catch unit tests
-* Failure of soft invariants (see above), Failure of soft invariants (see above), especially those where the user is expected to net more tokens than they started with, but don’t.
+* Failure of soft invariants (see above), especially those where the user is expected to net more tokens than they started with, but don’t.

 ## Architecture